-The 12 (or 16) credit hours of doctrinal coursework will consist of at least 2 courses from among the following Required Course Menu: Florida Condominium Law (2 or 3 credits); Florida Construction Law (3 credits); Land Use Planning (3 credits); Real Estate Development & Finance (3 credits) (skills course); or Real Estate Transactions (2 credits).
-Students may take more than two of the courses from the Required Course Menu in order to meet the total of 12 (or 16) credit hours.
-Students have the option of selecting any of the following courses to obtain the total required credit hours.
-Additional Course Menu: Administrative Law (3 credits); Bankruptcy (3 credits); Corporate Finance (3 credits); Environmental Law (2 or 3 credits); Essential Concepts of Business for Lawyers (1 or 2 credits); Family Wealth Management (3 credits); Federal Income Taxation (4 credits); International Business Transactions (3 credits); Interviewing Counseling and Negotiation (2 credits); Legal Accounting (3 credits); Legal Issues for Startups,

-Entrepreneurs, and Small Businesses (2 credits); Negotiations (1 credit); Secured Transactions (3 credits); State & Local Taxation (2 credits); Transactional Skills (3 credits); Contracts Drafting Seminar (2 credits); Environmental Law & Policy Seminar (2 credits).
+- 1. At least 12 credit hours of designated course work, including:

+- a.
+At least 2 of the following courses:

+- Florida Condominium Law (2 or 3 credits);

+- Florida Construction Law (3 credits);

+- Land Use Planning (3 credits);

+- Real Estate Development & Finance (3 credits) (skills course); or

+- Real Estate Transactions (2 credits); and

+- b.
+Any of the following courses to reach the total of 12 credit hours:

+- Administrative Law (2 or 3 credits);

+- Bankruptcy (3 credits);

+- Corporate Finance (3 credits);

+- Environmental Law (2 or 3 credits);

+- Essential Concepts of Business for Lawyers (1 or 2 credits);

+- Family Wealth Management (3 credits);

+- Federal Income Taxation (4 credits);

+- Interviewing Counseling and Negotiation (2 credits);

+- Legal Accounting (3 credits);

+- Legal Issues for Startups, Entrepreneurs, and Small Businesses (2 credits);

+- Negotiations (1 credit);

+- Seminar: Contracts Drafting (2 credits);

+- State & Local Taxation (2 credits); or

+- Transactional Skills (3 credits); and

+- 2. One of the following:

+- a.
+A four (4) credit hour Civil Practice Externship in real estate (this is the preferred method of attaining the Real Estate Certificate); or

+- b.
+An additional 4 credit hours (for a total of 16 credit hours) from among the designated doctrinal courses above.